moorelabvanderbilt/moorelabwiki/package-sending.md

 Occasionally, you'll have to send a package.

 # Regular package
-### Preparing the package

-First, you'll need to find the following things:
+You'll need to find the following things:

 * **Fedex US Airbill**: a shipping label.
 It says US Airbill on the top and is a 3-page carbon copy.
 * **Plastic sleeve for Fedex label**: a clear plastic sleeve a little larger than the Airbill.